solana-developers/solana-cookbook/docs/core-concepts/accounts.md

 ### Rent

-Storing data on accounts costs money to maintain, and it is funded by what is called rent.
+Storing data on accounts costs SOL to maintain, and it is funded by what is called rent.
 If you maintain a minimum balance equivalent to 2 years of rent payments in an account, your account will be exempt from paying rent.
 You can retrieve rent by closing the account and sending the lamports back to your wallet.